We're Devastatingly Short on Doctors. Why Doesn't the US Just Make More?

 Within years, medical experts began warning that a doctor shortage was in the offing.
 Since 2007, a bill to increase the number of residencies has been introduced in every Congress—including five times by Joe Crowley of New York, who was later defeated by Alexandria Ocasio-Cortez—but never passed.
 Last year, the Resident Physician Shortage Reduction Act of 2019 was proposed by Terri Sewell, a Democrat from Alabama, which would increase the number of residencies by about 3,000 for five years.
 It also grants the Secretary of Health and Human Services flexibility to determine which regions those residents will go, since geography is a key aspect of the country’s shortage.

 Sewell’s measure would make a big dent.
 But the aggregate increase in doctors would only amount to about 15,000.
-According to the American Association of Medical Colleges—the country’s leading advocates for lifting the residency cap—the shortage of total physicians by 2032 is projected to be between 46,900 and 121,900.
+According to the Association of American Medical Colleges—the country’s leading advocates for lifting the residency cap—the shortage of total physicians by 2032 is projected to be between 46,900 and 121,900.
 At least half of that shortage is expected to be among primary care physicians alone.

 In an interview edited for length and clarity, Dr. Janis Orlowski, the AAMC’s Chief Health Care Officer, explains the history of the doctor shortage, why the problem demands a legislative solution, and whether Congress should be involved in producing doctors at all.